sheldonhull/sheldonhull.hugo/content/blog/2020-07-14-building-a-custom-terraform-bundle-for-terraform-cloud.md

 ### Failed to resolve artifactory provider 0.1: no provider exists with the given name

 This next piece was a bit trickier to figure out.
-Once I enabled `$ENV:TF_LOG = 1` I found some output showing it was actually having an issue with the version of the provider.
+Once I enabled `$ENV:TF_LOG = 'TRACE'` I found some output showing it was actually having an issue with the version of the provider.

 ```text
 2020/07/14 16:12:51 [WARN] found legacy provider "terraform-provider-artifactory"